aarongreenwald/website/blog/sentry-new-relic-anodot-integration.md

 * Multi-project support - we have more than just one project in our Sentry organization.
 The config should support multiple projects, each with their own filters
 * Better logging and error handling

 Want to help out?
-Try it yourself, and then head over to Github and report issues or open PRs.
+Try it yourself, and then head over to the [GitHub repo](https://github.com/wix/sentry-monitor) and report issues or open PRs.
 Your contribution is most welcome.
 Questions?
 Comments?
 Tweet to me [@aaronjgreenwald](https://twitter.com/aaronjgreenwald).

 *P.S.
 I don't actually check my email during sex either.
 That is, I wouldn't if I wasn't a nerd and this wasn't just a theoretical question.
 Whatever.*